5 ways to structure and organize your Confluence knowledge base

 • Build a site users want to come back to: A site that’s hard on the eyes could result in low adoption, a disgruntled user base or poor ROI on your Confluence investment.
 Avoid that by using the Page Builder to create a site that’s pleasant to visit.

-Search results on Refined for Confluence Cloud.
+Search results on Refined Sites for Confluence.

 5. With enhanced search